zmite2000/zmite2000/README.md

 ⭐ Interesting fact about me is my creative resourcefulness.
 I designed wedding gowns and veils to help pay for a technical degree!
 This all started because my sister needed a prom dress and I needed to pay a rather high phone bill to our Dad.
 He agreed to absolve me of my bill if I could make my sister's dream dress.
 How hard could it be?
 I was up for the challenge.
 It was hard.
 But, I discovered my approach to solving challenges that has served me well over the years.
 Plus, my sister got her dream prom dress.
 Win-win.

-⭐ I'm currently looking to shift career gears into **Site Reliability Engineering**.
+⭐ I'm currently looking to shift career gears into **Data Analytics Leadership**.

 - 🔭 I’m currently working on **Career Acceleration**
 - 🌱 I’m currently learning **Python**